 GENERAL GUIDELINES AND INFORMATION

-International Accounting Awards is the industry’s foremost recognition of excellence, attracting entries from all over the region and recognising accounting firms, along with regulators, and industry bodies, consultancies and advisories, law firms, technology providers, and individuals that define the cutting edge of work in the accounting arena.
+International Accounting Awards is the industry’s foremost recognition of excellence, attracting entries from all over the region and recognising the campaigns, accounting firms, along with regulators, and industry bodies, consultancies and advisories, law firms, technology providers, and individuals that define the cutting edge of work in the accounting arena.
 The gala awards presentation dinner has grown to be the premier event in the accounting calendar.

 WHO SHOULD ENTER?